Content Navigation

 Documents used along the form

-The IRS 940 form is a crucial document that employers submit to report their annual Federal Unemployment Tax Act (FUTA) liability.
-In addition to this form, there are several other documents frequently used to ensure compliance with federal tax obligations and proper employment tax management.
-Below is a list of other important forms and documents that complement the IRS 940 form.
+The IRS 940 form is essential for employers who need to report their annual Federal Unemployment Tax Act (FUTA) liability.
+However, several other forms and documents are often used in conjunction with the 940 to ensure compliance with federal tax regulations.
+Below is a list of these important documents.

 Similar forms

-• IRS Form 941: This form is used to report income taxes, Social Security tax, and Medicare tax withheld from employee wages.
-Similar to Form 940, it is focused on employment taxes, but it is filed quarterly rather than annually.
+• IRS Form 941: This form is used to report income taxes, Social Security tax, and Medicare tax withheld from employee paychecks.
+Like Form 940, it is filed quarterly, but it focuses on employee payroll taxes rather than federal unemployment taxes.

 • IRS Form 1065: Partnerships use this form to report income, deductions, gains, and losses.
-Although it targets different tax entities, both Form 1065 and Form 940 require accurate reporting and adhere to strict filing deadlines.
+It is similar to Form 940 in that it is an annual reporting requirement, but it pertains to partnerships instead of unemployment taxes.

 Dos and Don'ts